AscendLab

 Limitation

-The browser must hold the full text in memory, so very large JSON files can feel slow on older devices.
+The browser must hold the full text in memory, so very large JSON files can feel slow.
+Cleanup is best-effort, standard parsing is not JSON5 support, and this is not a schema validator.

 Common use cases